Paying off a home mortgage before you retire is a common goal, but it isn’t always the best financial strategy.

 1. You plan to sell your home

 Many people decide to downsize before or in retirement.
-They find that a smaller, less expensive home better fits their retirement lifestyle, as we detail in “7 Unexpected Perks of Downsizing as a Retiree.”
+They find that a smaller, less expensive home better fits their retirement lifestyle, as we detail in “7 Surprising Upsides of Downsizing as a Retiree.”

-If you think you may be selling your home soon, think hard before paying off the mortgage on that home.
+If you may be selling your home soon, think hard before paying off the mortgage on that home.
 Selling a dwelling may provide money to repay your home loan without having to deplete savings.

 2. You plan to rent out your home — or a room

 Does your retirement plan include relocating and renting out your present home?
 There’s no pressing need to pay off a home loan if the tenants’ rent payments will cover future mortgage costs.

 You could avoid tapping into savings to pay off the loan.
 You might even realize a profit after your mortgage bill is paid each month.

-That could be true even if you remain in the home and simply rent out a spare room through a vacation rental site such as Airbnb.
+That could be true even if you remain in the home and simply rent out a spare room through a vacation rental site.

 A 2018 analysis by Homes.com found that in some cities, a homeowner could make enough money to cover a monthly mortgage payment by renting out a room just four or five nights per month.
 We detailed the analysis findings in “Do This a Few Days Each Month and Watch Your Mortgage Disappear.”

 3. It’s more important to repay debts with higher interest rates

 Before you commit to paying off a mortgage, determine whether there are better ways to spend your money.

 For example, if you’ve purchased or refinanced a home in the past decade, your home loan likely has a relatively low interest rate.
 And if that’s the case, you will be better off financially if you first repay debts with higher interest rates, such as credit card debt.

 Paying off the debt with the highest interest rate first will save you more money in interest payments over the life of the debt.

 4. You’re still saving for retirement